RezaYM/rezaym.github.io/_pages/cv.md

   * Use of data analytics tools and optimization modeling in addressing problems in planning and control of facilities, human resources, projects, products, material, and information in production systems.
 * **Facility Design and Planning, IE360**, UIUC, Fall 2019:
   * Facilities Planning and Design: Optimization Modeling for problems in manufacturing, warehousing, and office planning.
-* **Applied Stochastic Processes**, Fall 2014:
+* Final Exam review session for **Applied Stochastic Processes**:
-  * covering concepts from probability theory and applied stochastic processes.
+  * covering concepts from probability theory and applied stochastic processes in a review session for final exam.
 See [here](https://rezaym.github.io/teaching/) for details.

 ### Honors and Awards